codership/documentation/galeracluster/source/index.rst

  There's no need to backup manually the database and copy it to the new node.

 - **Supports InnoDB.**
- The InnoDB storage engine allows for transactional tables, which is necessary for Galera.
+ The InnoDB storage engine provides for transactional tables.

 - **Transparent to Applications**
  Generally, you won't have to change an application that will interface with the database as a result of Galera.
 If you do, it will be minimal changes.